ScottHuangZL/Minesweeper/README.md

-# Fable.Elmish.React Template
+# Fable.Elmish.React Minesweeper App

-This template can be used to generate a simple web app with [Fable](http://fable.io/) and [Elmish](https://fable-elmish.github.io/).
-You can find more templates by searching `Fable.Template` packages in [Nuget](https://www.nuget.org).
+This is a web app developed with F# + Fable + Elmish React template.
+I follow up one youtube video to manual create this app step by step, it help me grasp F# related knowledge a lot after complete this app.

+I personally do feel this F# based solution is the most comfortable way to myself to create JS related web till now (Jun 2, 2018).

+Hope you enjoy it too, thanks.

 ## Requirements